Carnivals from the Basque Country: Markitos

 This character is from Zalduondo (Alava).
-He is a doll dressed with a black suit and a tie.
-The Sunday of carnivals, he appears in the main street of the village riding a donkey and they take them to a castle.
-Here, they take him down from the donkey and they hang him from a six-meters stick for some hours.
+He is a doll dressed in a black suit and a tie.
+On the Sunday of carnivals, he appears on the main street of the village riding a donkey and they take them to a castle.
+Here, they take him down from the donkey and they hang him from a six-meter stick for some hours.

 In the afternoon, a noisy procession appears.
 Here the preacher and the street cleaner come in the leading position.
 Then an old couple appears.
 These are the parents of Markitos, and a single person does the characters of both of them.
 And after them, other different characters.
 The last ones take Markitos down, and they put him in a cart.

 They drive this cart to a court wall and here the preacher judges Markitos.
 He says that he has to be killed, so people take the doll and they burn him.

 Kotilungorriak

-This character is typical from Uztaritz.
+This character is typical of Uztaritz.
 The celebration lasts four days.
 The first three days, people dressed up as different characters, go home to home asking and there are also some parades during these three days.
-On these parades appears different characters like Kaskarot, Ponpiera and Kotilungorria.
-This last one is the most important one.
-Normally, there vare only two.
+On these parades appear different characters like Kaskarot, Ponpiera, and Kotilungorria.
+This last one is the most important.
+Normally, there are only two.
 They wear a red skirt over some white trousers.
 They wear also a white jacket and a typical apron.
-On their hands they wear a stick with a cow tail hanged.
-On their head, they wear a long pyramidal hut and their face is covered by a red clothing.
-This characters is usually scaring children.
+On their hands, they wear a stick with a cow tail hanged.
+On their head, they wear a long pyramidal hut and their face is covered by red clothing.
+This character is usually scaring children.

 Atorrak

 They are a group of men and boys from Mundaka who go out to the street on the Sunday of Carnivals and they play music and they sing.
-They dressed white clothes, except the director of the band.
-Every year, they compose a new song and after going around all the village, they go to the harbor.
+They are dressed in white clothes, except the director of the band.
+Every year, they compose a new song and after going around the village, they go to the harbor.
 This is the best part of their show.